anya benninger

 To flip a damn lightswitch.

-There’s a TV show I’ve watched a dozen times:
+There’s this TV show I’ve watched a dozen times,

-It’s about a lesbian who kept another girl’s photo in her locket
+About a lesbian who keeps another girl’s photo in her locket

-But couldn’t say her name out loud.
+But can’t say her name out loud.
 Men

 To answer them or be perceived–